sevvandi/airt/README.md

 that in certain parts of the problem difficulty space multiple algorithms have strengths, similarly for weaknesses.

-Next we look at a polytomous example.
+Next we look at discrete example.
+Discrete models are called polytomous in IRT literature.

-## Example - polytomous
+## Example - polytomous (discrete)

 ``` r
 # Generating data